brackendev/SwiftPlayground-Pharo/README.md

-Due to the fragility of Xcode's Swift Playgrounds, this Pharo implementation is a robust Swift code runner with the added benefits of working with Swift output in the powerful Pharo environment and accessing Swift ASTs.
+Due to frustrations with Xcode's Swift Playgrounds, this robust Swift code runner was implemented for Pharo.
+It also has added benefits of working with Swift output in the powerful Pharo environment and accessing Swift ASTs.

 - - -